Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Performance Evaluation Using Real Imaging Dataset

-We evaluate the performance of our RKLD-based algorithms in the optical imaging setup, using the real measurements provided in \cite{metzler2017coherent}.
-The setup employs a spatial light modulator (SLM) that modulates a coherent light using some imaging pattern, $\x \in \Real^N$, i. e., the ground truth image.
-The modulated light then passes through a diffuser and lands on a sensor that measures only the intensity of the form, $\y = \left|\bA \mathbf{x}+\epsilon\right|^2$, where $\epsilon$ denotes noise.
-In this setup, the transmission matrix, $\bA$, characterizes the linear mapping from the image pattern to the measurements as light passes through the scattering medium.
-First, a system of equations is formed to estimate $\bA$ by sending a sufficient number of calibration patterns through the medium.
-Then, a phase retrieval technique is employed to learn $\bA$ from the equations.
+The setup employs a spatial light modulator which modulates a coherent light using five ground-truth imaging patterns shown in the first column of Figure \ref{fig:img0}.
+The modulated light passes through a diffuser and lands on a sensor that measures only the intensity values.
+In this setup, $\bA$ characterizes the linear mapping from the image pattern to the measurements as light passes through the scattering medium.
+In this experiment, we used the $\bA$ matrix provided in \cite{metzler2017coherent}.

-We consider the $16\times 16$ reconstruction task for our simulation, where measurements have an estimated SNR of $22$dB.
-The full dataset contains $M = 256^2$ measurements for each image, where the signal dimension is $N = 256$ and the oversampling factor is $\alpha = 256$.
+We consider the $16\times 16$ reconstruction task for our simulation, where the measurements have an estimated SNR of $22$dB.
+The full dataset contains $M = \alpha N =256^2$ measurements for each image, where the signal length is $N = 256$ and the oversampling factor is $\alpha = 256$.
 For our experiment, we used randomly sampled subsets of measurements from the full dataset at varying oversampling factors.